psr-ai/crawler/README.md

 ### Magic

->Since the similar elements belong to the same header, we can easily use nlp to rename the headers
+>Since the similar elements belong to the same key, we can easily use NLP to rename the keys to columns such as Price, Reviews etc